 We're delighted to be part of Team JMC and will wear the jerseys with pride!
 Looking forward to meeting fellow riders and the MTB community in and around Ramsbottom.

-I’ve now been a part of Team JMC since 2010.
-Most of the early years were spent XC racing, swiftly followed by the longer distance races, enjoying many weekends away with the team.
+I’ve been part of Team JMC since 2010.
+Most of my early years were spent XC racing, swiftly followed by longer distance MTB races.
+Over the last couple of years I have competed in several European MTB marathons and thoroughly enjoyed them.

 I’m a long time Chorlton (Manchester) resident.
 I grew up and learnt to mountain bike in and around Abergavenny.
 I love MTB riding in all its guises, especially occasional stage and unsupported races.
 I also dabble a bit with CX and have a long term love/hate relationship with the 3 Peaks CX.
 I’m looking forward to making new friends, exploring new routes and finding opportunities for new challenges.